react-native-device-info/react-native-device-info/README.md

 ### useIsLocationEnabled

-Tells if the device has location services turned off.
+Tells if the device has location services are turned on/off.

 Required permission: `<uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />`